|

 Detail Link :

+During the period of the Great Rebellion in Ireland and the English Civil War a number of crudely made local coinages were produced in Ireland, mostly in Dublin.
+These coinage were almost exclusively of silver plate cut and struck into a number of denominations with simple patterns including often their weight or value.
 Most common among these issues is the 'Ormond Money' issued by the Lord Justice the Earl of Ormond in about 1642-1645 and the Blacksmith's Money which consisted of crude Irish halfcrowns of essentially English design.

 Among the rarer issues of this period are the pistole and double pistole of 1646.
 Which are the only gold coins struck in Ireland (excluding a number of proofs struck in gold over the years and some recent ecu patterns).